The secondary markets in TCs include:

 - “Systematic Internalisers” of orders;

 Indicative prices and rates of the OLOs and TCs will be published on a daily basis on this website, under the heading “Numbers - Market Information”.
-In addition, each month, the volumes will be revealed of the OLO and TC operations which have been concluded by the primary and recognized dealers and which should be obligatorily reported to the Belgian Debt Agency.
+In addition, each month, the volumes will be revealed of the OLO and TC operations which have been concluded by the primary dealers and which should be obligatorily reported to the Belgian Debt Agency.

 As a private citizen, how can I purchase or sell TCs?